vlayer-xyz/vlayer/examples/simple-teleport/README.md

 Chain id: 31338

-Sets up the L2 state, which will be accessed later from L1.
 The L2 state is modified only in the `loadFixtures` script, and all L2 updates are completed before any updates on L1.

 | Block # | Action                                      |
 | ------- | ------------------------------------------- |